Skip to content

 The NZGTTM acknowledges that sub-sector industry specific training may be developed to fit within the NZGTTM training framework.

-Over the last year two new temporary traffic management (TTM) micro credentials have been approved for the waste operators industry.
+Recently two new temporary traffic management (TTM) micro credentials have been approved for the waste operators industry.
 These are:

 • Waste transport driver operations and safety: Qualification Overview (nzqa.govt.nz)